dgberg89/dsp/02-editors.md

 What terminal editor will be your preferred choice of use?
 How did you make your decision?

 >> I will use **Nano**.
 I researched Emacs and Vim but those seem a bit too complex at this point in terms of the steep learning curve.
->> Nano seems to be much simpler (and free!:smileyface:), which is important at the beginning of the course.
+>> Nano seems to be much simpler (and free!:smiley:), which is important at the beginning of the course.
 I hope to learn emacs and vin along the way, however, given their increased functionality.

 --